-This one is fun and allows some creativity on the part of the host.
+Left or right is a fun gift exchange game that allows for some creativity on the part of the host.
 Before the party begins, the host needs to make up a story that contains many instances of the words ‘left’ and ‘right.’
-You can also find some online if you prefer, but creation can be half the fun.
+You can also find some online if you prefer, but creativity is usually half the fun.
 Once that’s done, the party gathers as normal with everyone bringing a wrapped present.

 Everyone will sit with the present they brought in, and the host will explain the rules.
 As the host reads the story, the packages change hands to the left or right each time the host says these words.
 The story continues until the end.
 At this point, each guest has a gift in their hands.
 They get to keep it, and everyone can open their new and exciting parcel.

-This one is an interesting one and can easily accommodate a large group of people.
+Dice Exchange is an interesting one and can easily accommodate a large group of people.
 Everyone attending goes out and gets a gift that anyone would enjoy.
 They bring that present, wrapped, to the office or home where the party is going to be held.
-In this case, they keep these presents and are seated.
+In this case, they keep these presents with them until the game begins.